reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

 Alternatively, Awodey can be used as a forcing function to read Lawvere, and Mac Lane can be used as a forcing function to read Awodey.

 For Abstract Algebra, and as preparation for Category Theory, I recommend Mac&nbsp;Lane's *Algebra* [-@lane1999algebra].
+Lang's *Algebra* [-@lang2002algebra] might be useful as a reference, or if you're *really* interested in abstract algebra.
 # General

 How to Prove It [@velleman2006prove]